Ebenezer-group/onwards/ReadMe.md

 of the CMW, called "genz", is built on all platforms.

 The [middle tier](https://github.com/Ebenezer-group/onwards/blob/master/src/tiers/cmwA.cc)
-of the CMW is called "cmwA", which is short for CMW ambassador.
-It only runs on POSIX platforms.
+of the CMW is called "cmwA" and it only runs on POSIX systems.
 Windows users can use the CMW by running the middle tier on a \*nix system.

 #### Accounts
 An account is needed to use the CMW.
 In order to use the middle tier,